gravitational/teleport/docs/5.0/admin-guide.md

 2. Ansible connects to Teleport Node using the Teleport Proxy as a jumphost.
 This method uses Teleport user credentials over port 3022

-The configuration for openssh is as follows:
+The configuration for OpenSSH is as follows:

 1. Add hosts to known hosts in Ansible node
     * From Teleport Auth Node: